sketch-hq/SketchAPI/docs/pages/plugins-debug-plugin.md

 ### Disable Safe Mode after plugin crashing Sketch

-If a plugin causes Sketch to crash, Sketch uses _Safe Mode_ by default and disables all plugins next time it's launched.
+If a plugin causes Sketch to crash, Sketch uses _Safe Mode_ by default and disables all plugins next time it’s launched.
 This behaviour can be disabled by setting a user default.

 ```sh
 defaults write com.bohemiancoding.sketch3 disableAutomaticSafeMode YES